drunkONdata/fetch_dog_adoption/README.md

 Medical Association (AVMA).
 This is a potential loss of $1.2 billion dollars for taxpayers who foot the bill for these costs.

 ## Product Details
-Fetch allows a user to upload an image of a dog and recieve Top 10 most similar looking dogs available for adoption.
+Fetch allows a user to upload an image of a dog and recieve a list of the most similar looking dogs available for adoption.
 By default, location is not enabled for privacy reasons.
 Once turned 'ON', location is determined via IP address or by GPS coordinates extracted from the image's EXIF data.
 The hope is that Fetch will increase the number of adoptions by streamlining access to adoption information.

 The matches are determined by a cosine similarity between a vectorized user submitted image and a feature matrix of all vectorized images of adopted dogs.
 Images are vectorized by a modified VGG16 convoluted neural network with ImageNet weights loaded.
-Cosine similarity is the distance metric of choice after recieving 350+ responses to a user validation survey which showed a 89.4% preference for it.
+Cosine similarity is the distance metric of choice after recieving 380+ responses to a user validation survey which showed a 81.7% preference for it as apposed to eucleadian, manhattan, bray-curtis, chebyshev and hamming distance metrics.

 ## Data Preparation
 Data was gathered from RescueGroups.org as JSON files.
 In total, the image dataset consisted of 14.3Gb of data totaling 152,185 images of 48,784 dogs.
-Of the features we concentrated on were:
+Features of interest for our application included:

 * AnimalID
 * OrgID